RCFE Initial Certification Training

 1. Take the standardized exam administered by the California Department of Social Services (CDSS) within sixty (60) days of completing the ICTP.

 2. Pass the exam with a minimum score of 70%.
-(If you fail the exam it can be taken again in 60 days.)
+(Three attempts within 60 days.)

 3. Get a LiveScan fingerprint clearance for RCFE